GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/sWjB34HjwjatCMUz39Q3.png", alt="Packaging PWAs for Oculus Quest with PWABuilder.", width="800", height="450" %}

-{% Aside %} Pro tip: since PWABuilder is a PWA itself that works everywhere there is a browser, you can open it in the Oculus Browser and do all the steps right on your Oculus Quest. {% endAside %}
+{% Aside %} Pro tip: since PWABuilder is a PWA itself that works everywhere there is a browser, you can open it in the Oculus Browser and perform all the steps right on your Oculus Quest. {% endAside %}

 ### Packaging PWAs with the command line tool